National Fraud Defense Attorney

 Attorney will evaluate from the inception of the case the allegations of criminal “intent” against his client, for purposes of assessing his client’s criminal exposure in order to ascertain the reasonableness of the fraud alleged by the victim and the government.

 It is not uncommon for individuals who has lost money through legitimate investments to seek retribution against the party with whom they invested, by asserting they were defrauded.
 Unfortunately, often time the government takes an unrealistic view of what is required in order to rightfully pursue a case against an entrepreneur who in fact has made full and accurate disclosures to his investors, but nevertheless lost the investors investment–requiring the innocent party entrepreneur to defend himself against multiple allegations of fraud.
 The government often times loses sight of the fact that the loss of an investment does not necessarily equate to the commission of a criminal act or constitute fraud.

 Financial Fraud Defense Attorney

-Mr. Marks has the experience knowledge and expertise in a multitude of business transactions and fully understands and does not lose sight of the fact that the prosecution is required to prove the existence of criminal intent as a prerequisite to proving fraud.
+He has the experience knowledge and expertise in a multitude of business transactions and fully understands and does not lose sight of the fact that the prosecution is required to prove the existence of criminal intent as a prerequisite to proving fraud.
 Many times, a person can substantiate the fact that he lost money in an investment , however notwithstanding the loss, the allegations of fraud are often unsubstantiated.
-Mr. Marks works with a financial team of experts in support of his defense of his clients to negate the allegations of fraud and to otherwise mitigate the charges against his clients.
-Call the Office of Stanley Marks today for a complimentary consultation regarding your white collar criminal defense case in Colorado.
+He works with a financial team of experts in support of his defense of his clients to negate the allegations of fraud and to otherwise mitigate the charges against his clients.
+Call the Office of Attorney today for a complimentary consultation regarding your white collar criminal defense case in Colorado.